Avalanche-io/C4docs/docs/examples/C4example.c4.md

             domain: db.secure.studiopyxis.com
               # in this case 'credentials' is resolved by a process that
               # is run within the given resource and computes a json object.
-              # However, this code will only run if this domain accepts
+              # However, processes only run if the domain accepts
-              # the signing identity of this file:
+              # the signing identity of the file, in this case:
               # (Joshua Kolden <joshua@studiopyxis.com>)
             credentials: Process ruby  # we return a json object using ruby { username: $username,